 The plan must include information on the actions the Local Board will take toward becoming or remaining a high performing board, consistent with the factors developed by the State Board (WIOA Sec.
 101(d)(6)) and (§ 679.560(b)(17)).
+LWIAs are required to provide updated information and analysis noting any significant impacts of the COVID-19 National Health Emergency and what steps will be taken to address the challenges and opportunities that are associated with performance goals and evaluation.

 - A. Provide information regarding the local levels of performance negotiated with the Governor and chief elected official consistent with WIOA Sec.
-116(c), to be used to measure the performance of the local area and to be used by the Local Board for measuring the performance of the local fiscal agent (where appropriate), eligible providers under WIOA Title I Subtitle B and the one-stop delivery system (core and required partners as applicable) in the local area (§ 679.560(b)(16)). - WIOA Performance Measures - Additional State Performance Measures - B. Provide a description of the current and planned evaluation activities and how this information will be provided to the local board and program administrators as appropriate. - What existing service delivery strategies will be expanded based on promising return on investment? - What existing service delivery strategies will be curtailed or eliminated based on minimal return on investment? - What new service strategies will be used to address regional educational and training needs based on promising return on investment? - What return on investment and qualitative outcome data for various education and training programs will be collected to identify barriers to enrollment? - What are the most cost-effective approaches to taking down those barriers or helping residents overcome them?
+116(c), to be used to measure the performance of the local area and to be used by the Local Board for measuring the performance of the local fiscal agent (where appropriate), eligible providers under WIOA Title I Subtitle B and the one-stop delivery system (core and required partners as applicable) in the local area (§ 679.560(b)(16)). - WIOA Performance Measures - Additional State Performance Measures - B. Provide a description of the current and planned evaluation activities and how this information will be provided to the local board and program administrators as appropriate. - What existing service delivery strategies will be expanded based on promising return on investment? - What existing service delivery strategies will be curtailed or eliminated based on minimal return on investment? - What new service strategies will be used to address regional educational and training needs based on promising return on investment? - What return on investment and qualitative outcome data for various education and training programs will be collected to identify barriers to enrollment? - What are the most cost-effective approaches to taking down those barriers or helping residents overcome them? - C. Provide a description of the current and planned evaluation activities and how this information will be provided to the local board and program administrators as appropriate. - D. As part of the 2022 modification, if needed, describe the impact of the pandemic on the regional service strategies, including use of cooperative service delivery strategies and the connection of job seekers with employers, not covered in the above sections.
+Include what steps, to the extent known, that will be taken over the next two years to adapt to the impact of the pandemic in regard to the regional service strategies, including use of cooperative service delivery strategies and the connection of job seekers with employers. - E. As part of the 2022 modification, describe how a workforce equity lens is or will be incorporated in the analysis of performance goals and implementation of evaluation activities.